 Robert Barclay

 • Barclay in Brief is a Pendle Hill Pamphlet by Eleanor Price Mather that is a heavily edited version of Barclay’s Apology for the True Christian Divinity.
-The Table of Contents includes links to each of the full original 15 propositions on Friends Heritage Press.
+The Table of Contents includes links to each of the full original 15 propositions on Quaker Heritage Press website.

 • Biblical Roots of Quaker Worship describes in detail how Friends’ early beliefs & practices were rooted in their understanding of scripture in the 10th Proposition of Barclay’s Apology “Concerning Worship”.